-We have the best kayaking shoes to round out your kayaking gear and maximize the kayaking tips you have been wanting to try on your next adventure.
+We have the best shoes for kayaking to round out your kayaking gear and maximize the kayaking tips you have been wanting to try on your next adventure.

 Let’s Dig Into 9 Kayaking Footwearest

 1. NRS Paddle Wet shoes : Best Overall

 With an ankle-cut height and a 3 mm thickness, the NRS paddle is an excellent all-around water shoes for kayaking.

 It’s made of Terraprene Neoprene, with a heat-reflecting titanium adhesive.
 These water kayaking shoes also have 5 mm neoprene insoles and 3 mm rubber outsoles.